 A Ventolin inhaler is the most common type of inhaler given to asthma sufferers.
-It is a reliever inhaler which eases the symptoms of asthma.
-These include coughing, wheezing, a tightness in the chest and breathlessness.
+It is a reliever inhaler that eases the symptoms of asthma.
+These include coughing, wheezing, tightness in the chest and breathlessness.

 There is no cure for asthma.
-It’s a long-term condition but with the right treatment, it can be kept in check so that you can lead a normal and fulfilling life.
-Ventolin helps you to manage your asthma and prevent an asthma attack from occurring.
+It’s a long-term condition but with the right treatment, it can be managed well so that you can lead a normal and fulfilling life.
+Ventolin helps you to manage your symptoms and prevent an asthma attack from occurring.

-A reliever inhaler is used for immediate relief when asthma symptoms- wheezing, coughing, breathlessness and chest tightness develop.
+A reliever inhaler is used to provide immediate relief of asthma symptoms such as wheezing, coughing, breathlessness and chest tightness.

 When you’re not using your inhaler, you should always keep the cap on to prevent any dirt or small objects from getting lodged inside it.
 This could prove dangerous for your health if you were to breathe them in.
 Also ensure your inhaler is kept at a reasonable temperature, not too hot or cold.
 You should clean your inhaler as instructed once a week to prevent a buildup of medicine and keep it in good working condition.

-Each inhaler canister contains 200 puffs of Ventolin.
+Each Ventolin Evohaler canister contains 200 puffs of Ventolin.

-Norflurane is the inactive ingredient which is used as the propellant in the inhaler to release the medicine.
+The inactive ingredient in a Ventolin Evohaler is HFA 134a (1,1,1,2-tetrafluoroethane), which is used as a propellant to release the medication.

 The recommended dose for adults and adolescents over 12: